chromice/order.less/README.md

 ## Column grid

-Column grid library lets you define a uniform grid with fixed inner gutters, and set elements' padding, margin, offset and width in columns.
-At the moment, it only supports uniform grids with inner gutters, e.g. a 3-column grid has 2 gutters in-between 3 columns of equal width.
+Column grid mixins let you define a uniform grid with fixed inner gutters, and set elements' padding, margin, offset and width in columns.
+At the moment, only supports uniform grids with inner gutters are supported, e.g. a 3-column grid has 2 gutters in-between 3 columns of equal width.

 <!--
 ### Examples